pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 - This isn't about going to production without testing your code.
 - This isn't incompatible with testing practices such as TDD.
-- This isn't about promoting a haphazard approach with an emphasis on rushing to get changes out with caring about quality.
+- This isn't about promoting a haphazard approach with an emphasis on rushing to get changes out without caring about quality.

 ### What is Continuous Delivery?